sk-/git-lint/README.rst

 to your .hgrc configuration::

   [alias]
-  lint = !git-lint
+  lint = !git-lint $@

 To add a pre-commit hook add the following::

   [hooks]
-  pretxncommit.hglint = pre-commit.hg-lint.sh > /dev/pts/1
+  pretxncommit.hglint = pre-commit.hg-lint.sh > `tty`

 The hook above has a hack to display the output of the command.
-You may need to adjust it to use the correct tty (you can find it with the command tty).
 Additionally, as mercurial does not provide (AFAIK) any way to skip a hook, if you want to force a commit with linter warnings execute the commit command as follow::

   $ NO_VERIFY=1 hg commit ...

+Note though that mercurial heavily uses commit to leverage all of their commands/extensions.
+I've found that setting any sort of precommit hook will get on your way when using common actions as ``rebase`` or ``shelve``.

 Limitations
 -----------